PEMF for Bone Healing: How to Use PEMF to Speed Up Bone Recovery

 The real benefit of this approach is how naturally it integrates into your everyday rhythm.

-- Use PEMF therapy at least 5 days per week, ensuring one rest day.
+- Use PEMF therapy at least 5 days weekly, ensuring one rest day.

 - Choose a time of day when you can relax without interruptions—mornings or evenings are ideal.